LukeSmithxyz/voidrice/.config/Scripts/i3_guide.md

 + Capslock is now an alternative escape.
 Makes vim-craft much more efficient.
 + The menu button (usually between the right Alt and Ctrl) is an alternative Super/Mod button.
 This is to make one-handing on my laptops easier.
 + The rice also uses the US International keyboard by default.
 This allows you to type a lot of characters in many different European languages.
-+ The Trackpad is turned off by default in my system.
-I only use either the Trackpoint or an external mouse.

 # The Polybar Status Bar